Level 4 Accredited Qualification in Child Sexual Exploitation (ACSEP)

-Informed by over 21 years of working with affected families, the ACSEP course will be taught by highly experienced Pace staff, affected parents and leading experts from the fields of social work, police and academia.
+Informed by over 25 years of working with affected families, the ACSEP course is taught by highly experienced Pace staff, affected parents and leading experts from the fields of social work, police and academia.

 - The latest research on trauma